-A plethora of sustainability certifications is now available for organisations to show independent verification of their commitment to sustainability.
-Third party verifications can be useful for businesses and consumers.
-Here’s a list of certifications that are most relevant to your business.
+A plethora of sustainability certifications is available for organisations to show independent verification of their commitment to sustainability.
+Third party verifications can be useful for businesses and consumers, but the sheer number means it can be hard to distinguish between them.
+Check out our list of certifications most relevant to businesses in Aotearoa New Zealand.

-BioGro is a New Zealand certifier for organic produce and products, providing certification for more than 750 producers, farmers and manufacturers across New Zealand and the Pacific.
-The BioGro logo is the mark of a genuine organic product, which provides guarantee that the product is made without animal testing, genetic modification or the routine use of synthetic pesticides.
-The BioGro Standards also recognise a requirement to reduce environmental impact, and take into account animal welfare, caring for workers and truthful advertising.
+Biogro is Aotearoa’s largest organic certifier providing certification for more than 830 producers, farmers and manufacturers across New Zealand and the Pacific.
+The BioGro logo is the mark of a genuine organic product, providing a guarantee that the product is made without animal testing, genetic modification or the routine use of synthetic pesticides.
+The BioGro standards also recognise a requirement to reduce environmental impact and consider animal welfare, caring for workers and truthful advertising.
 BioGro assists producers to meet international organic regulation in key export markets including Europe, Canada, the US and parts of Asia.

 BioGro provides four main certification services: